surya1701/WAD-Donation-Platform/README.md

         u_dict['ngo'] = ngo
         return render(request, "donate.html", u_dict)
 ```
-The above code fetches the data about the donor when he/she donates for a particular cause.
-This data is further used for sending the confirmation mail with payment id to the donor.
+Once a donation form is submitted, this code helps with the payment using Razorpay and then it is added to the database.

 ```
 #function to send confirmation mail to donor